Four Mile Beach Port Douglas

 Surf Life Savers

 At most beaches across Australia, the red and yellow flags of the Australian Surf Lifesavers fly proudly in the cool ocean breeze.
 Four Mile Beach is no exception and The Port Douglas Surf Life Saving Club patrol the beach to ensure the safety of swimmers.
+Many visitors to Port Douglas Beach ask if you can swim all year round at the beach.
+The Surf Life Saving patrol Port Douglas Beach and during the warmer months when marine stingers may be present the stinger resistant encloser is put in the water for swimmers.

 The Surf Life Savers can give you important information about the conditions of the ocean including water temperature and where rips may be located.